 2 Pet 3:18 “but grow in the grace and knowledge of our Lord and Saviour Jesus Christ.
 To Him be the glory, both now and to the day of eternity.
 Amen,”

 In two of the above verses of 2 Peter, he speaks of the grace “of our Lord and Saviour Jesus Christ” and the eternal kingdom.
-Jesus offers believers a salvation through faith, and he redeems us from the curse of sin.
+Jesus offers believers salvation through faith, and he redeems us from the curse of sin.
 Otherwise, the interpretation often goes wrong in the fact that our Lord does not mean God.
 Jesus is our Lord and our Saviour / Redeemer.
-Act 2:36 proves it: “Let all the house of Israel therefore know assuredly that God has made him both Lord and Christ, this Jesus whom you crucified.
+Act 2:36 proves it: “Let all the house of Israel, therefore, know assuredly that God has made him both Lord and Christ, this Jesus whom you crucified.

 Remember what the Bible says: … the head of Christ is God.
 (1 Cor 11: 3)

 Mat 20:30 Behold, two blind men sitting by the road, when they heard that Jesus was passing by, cried out, “Lord, have mercy on us, you son of David!”
 31 The multitude rebuked them, telling them that they should be quiet, but they cried out even more, “Lord, have mercy on us, you son of David!” Ἰησοῦς παράγει ἔκραξαν λέγοντες Ἐλέησον ἡμᾶς κύριε υἱὸς Δαβίδ (Textus Receptus)

 32 Jesus stood still, and called them, and asked, “What do you want me to do for you?”
 33 They told him, “Lord, that our eyes may be opened.”